 The first phase comprised two segments.
-Segment one involved the construction of the Vandalur-Nazarathpet Road at a length of 19.7km, occupying 265.34ha, while segment two included construction of the 9.5km-long Nazarathpet-Nemilicherry Road, spreading over 140.9ha.
+Segment one involved the construction of the Vandalur-Nazarathpet Road at a length of 19.7km, occupying 265.34ha, while segment two included construction of the 9.5km-long Nazarathpet-Nemilicherry Road, spreading across 140.9ha.

 Construction of Phase I started in August 2010.
 Its completion was delayed and finally finished by June 2013.
 Phase I included the construction of five major bridges, eight vehicular underpasses, three interchanges, 18 pedestrian subways, three flyovers, two minor bridges and 100 box culverts.

 The second phase includes two additional segments, referred to as segments three and four.
 Segment three involves construction of the 19.1km Nemilicherry-Nallur Road spread across 258ha, while segment four will see the construction of 14km Nallur-Minjur Road over an area of 196ha.

 Design and lanes included as part of the Chennai outer ring road

-The outer ring road will be 122m wide, 72m of this will constitute the road and rail corridor while 50m will be left for future developments such as public facilities and commercial set-ups.
+The outer ring road will be 122m wide, 72m of which will constitute the road and rail corridor while 50m will be left for future developments such as public facilities and commercial set-ups.
 The area will be divided into a 50m road and a 22m railway.

 The 50m road will have a two-way transportation corridor, featuring three lanes on either side and two service lanes.
 The remaining 22m area will be used for the future mass rapid / light rail transit system.

 Phase I of the ORR project connects the NH4, NH45 and NH205 highways from Vandalur to Nemilicherry and costs approximately INR10.81bn.

 Contractors linked with the traffic congestion project in Tamil Nadu

 In August 2009, the lowest bidders, the GMR Group and NAPC consortium, secured the INR11bn ($228m) contract for the Phase I construction works of the Chennai ORR project.